huntjosh/Sublimity/README.md

 ## Creating new Integrations
 * Create Connectors
 * Create DataModels
-* Create Applications using DataModels and Connectors
+* Create Datas using DataModels and Connectors
-* Create Integration using Applications
+* Create Integration using Datas
 * Create ScheduleChecker to use with IntegrationRunner or IntegrationManager

 ## Versioning